 The Godolphin Flying Start program offers students the opportunity to work with Thoroughbreds in a comprehensive internship that covers breeding, racing, training, riding, marketing, bloodstock, veterinary care, and more.
 The two-year program takes 12 students to major farms in Ireland, England, Australia, Dubai, and Kentucky.
 Students receive a stipend, housing, transportation, and health insurance.

 The Kentucky Equine Management Internship gives students the opportunity to work on a major Kentucky Thoroughbred horse farm while learning all aspects of the business.
 Students work six-day weeks alongside the top stallion managers, broodmare managers, farm managers, and grooms in the industry.
 The spring session (January-June) covers the breeding season, and the fall session (June-December) covers yearlings and performance.
 Interns pay a $2,500 fee for the course but earn an hourly wage, and housing may be available at no cost on the farm.

 The Equine Reproduction Laboratory at Colorado State University offers a one-year equine breeding farm internship to recent graduates in equine science, animal science, or a related area.
 The CSU internship covers stallion handling, artificial insemination, embryo transfer, foaling, and more.
 Salary and on-site farm housing are provided.

-Kentucky Equine Research (KER) offers internships to those interested in animal nutrition research involving horses.
-Both 3-month summer and year-long opportunities are available.
-Applicants must have completed at least two years of college in an animal or veterinary science related degree and have basic equine experience.
+Kentucky Equine Research offers internships to those interested in animal nutrition research involving horses.
+Both three-month summer and year-long opportunities are available.
+Applicants must have completed at least two years of college in an animal or veterinary science-related degree and have basic equine experience.

-It is also important to note that many major pharmaceutical companies, feed distributors, publications, and breed organizations may offer unadvertised internships.
-If there is a company you are interested in working for it would be wise to send them a cover letter and resume while asking if any internships are available.
+It's also important to note that many major pharmaceutical companies, feed distributors, publications, and breed organizations may offer unadvertised internships.
+If there is a company you are interested in working for, it would be wise to send them a cover letter and resume and ask if any internships are available.